 A Story About Phil

-I’ve named this restaurant after my father to honor the example he set for his family.
+I’ve named this business after my father to honor the example he set for his family.
 My father cares about people, and cares about his family.
 He parented by example, and set an example of kindness, and above all integrity, that was incredibly powerful.
-My mother taught us to be giving and thoughtful, but also to be sure we took care of ourselves so that we would be able to take care of others.
-And she LOVES desserts so the bake shop is named after her. 🙂

 I never forgot that moment . . .